 – Sheela Raval, Godfathers of Crime, (Hatchette, 2015).

 Special Court Judge, Abhay Thipsay?
 You mean, Hon’ble Justice Abhay Mahadeo Thipsay of the Bom HC.
 Brother of Indian Chess Grandmaster, Praveen Thipsay.
 He who allowed Criminal Application No. 592 of 2015.

 “The Applicant was on bail throughout the trial.
-Even after the addition of the charge of an offence punishable under section 304 II of the IPC, his liberty was not disturbed.
-The Applicant is not likely to abscond, if released on bail during the pendency of the Appeal – and there is not even a suggestion to that effect.”
-[See, Salman Salim Khan v.
-State of Maharashtra, (Criminal Application No. 592 of 2015 in Criminal Appeal 572 of 2015 before The High Court of Judicature at Bombay)].
+Even after the addition of the charge of an offence punishable under Section 304 II, IPC his liberty was not disturbed.
+The Applicant is not likely to abscond, if released on bail.
+There is not even a suggestion to that effect.”